‘Men in skirts’

 Sport

-Glasgow has the two best-known football teams, Rangers and Celtic.
+Glasgow has the two best-known football teams, Rangers

 Sir Alex Ferguson, the most successful manager of Manchester United is Scottish.
 Golf is another popular sport.
 While winter you can go skiing in the Highlands.